alexevanczuk/packs/README.md

 - Execute `path/to/packs` to see the CLI help message.

 You can add `path/to/packs` to your `PATH` so it's available in every terminal session.

+Currently, the uploaded binary file is built for macOS.
+If you want to try it on another platform, you'll need to build it yourself, or just let me know (e.g. file an issue) you're interested in trying it, what platform you're using, and I'll upload a binary for you.

 # Distribution Improvements
 In the future, I hope to: